aham-oudeis/Training/launch_school/RB120-OOP/study_guide.md

 There is a bit of an issue in understanding whether the `new` method is the constructor or the `initialize` method is the constructor.
 The LS articles explicitly mention the `initialize` method as a constructor, but given that there are ways of instantiating an object without invoking the `initialize` method, it does not seem like `initialize` is necessary for object construction.
 Nevertheless, for now `initialize` will be taken as the constructor.

 In our class definitions, we define the instance methods, where we  put all the details about how the instance variables are to be initialized. (if the variables `@var` are initialized outside of the instance methods, they are of different breed: __class instance variables__).
 Since these variables are initialized only when we invoke these instance methods, the instance variables are not actually initialized untill we create an object and invoke these instance methods.
-It is important to note that the `initialize` method is not exactly an instance method.
-Rather, it is a special method that is run evertime we create an object by calling `new` on the class.
+It is important to note that the `initialize` method is a special kind of instance method that is run evertime we create an object by calling `new` on the class.

 One thing to note here is that object creation is a different process than the invocation of the initialize method, because we can create objects without invoking the initialize method (e.g., `allocate`).
 Although we cannot actually call the `initialize` method on an instance of an object (unless we make the initialize method public), we already need to have an object instance for us to call the `initialize` method for that object.
 Since we can make the `initialize` method public and call it on the object, it looks like an instance method.
 Given the special role it plays in ruby, it might be better to just call it the `initialize` method.